OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark.md

 17. Go back to Wireshark and find those five ping packets (there should also be five responses).
 <br>

 18. Stop the capture process (not Wireshark).
-Right-click on the link with the magnifiying glass, in the context menu select `Stop Capture`.
+Right-click on the link with the magnifying glass, in the context menu select `Stop Capture`.
 This will stop **new** packets from showing up in Wireshark.
 <br>

 19. On the filter line in Wireshark add the following to the end after the current filter `&& icmp`.
 The complete filter will be: